 There's no need to go to a restaurant for 'fried' chicken tenders!
 These crispy Air Fryer Chicken Tenders are moist on the inside with a crisp outer coating.
 Using a healthier method that slims down the calories too.

 Chicken Tenders aren't just for kids and one bite will confirm that.
 These air fried chicken tenders are delicious and can be dipped in sauces, cut up on a salad, in a sandwich or however you love to eat them.

 The coating and egg mixture can be changed up with your favorite flavors!
 Give them a Mexican or Italian flavor.
 Make them spicy.
 There are no limits.

-Air fryer chicken tenderloins are always a family favorite and a great recipe for busy weeknights.
+Air fryer chicken tenderloins are always a family favorite and a great recipe for dinner on busy weeknights.
 Any time you feel like delicious chicken tenders.

 Oven method included.

 - How to make Air Fryer Chicken Tenders

 - Skinny dipping sauce ideas

 Chicken tenders, chicken fingers, chicken strips or chicken fillets are all the same thing.
 Chicken tenderloins are a cut of chicken that lies next to the breast.
 They are thinner and more tender than chicken breast meat.